-5.16 Piping Plover
+5.10 Piping Plover

-The piping plover would be considered a migrant within the western portion of the project area.
-It is known to utilize mudflats near the Winganon Bridge at Oologah Lake during migration periods.
-If it were to utilize any of the MKARNS, it would be only briefly during fall and spring migration.
-During this time, impacts are likely to be limited to temporary disturbances and poor water quality as a result of in-water material placement which, may affect their ability to feed and roost within the immediate project area.
+The piping plover would be considered a migrant within the western portion of the proposed action area and is known to utilize mudflats near the Winganon Bridge at Oologah Lake during migration periods.
+If it were to utilize any of the MKARNS, it would be only briefly during its migration periods in the fall and spring.
+During this time, impacts are likely to be limited to temporary disturbances of roosting sites and poor water quality as a result of inwater material placement which, may affect their ability to feed and roost within the immediate project area.

 However, given their mobility, the species is likely to avoid any habitats where work is ongoing and there is a disturbance caused by noise or water quality affects their ability to forage.
-Additionally, the in-water disposal sites and the proposed installation of sandbar islands would provide an additional long-tern benefit to the species by providing an increase of preferred roosting and stopover habitat in the area.
+Additionally, the in-water disposal sites and the proposed installation bird islands would provide an additional long-tern benefit to the species by providing an increase of preferred roosting and stopover habitat in the area.
 As a result, the proposed action May Affect, but is Not Likely to Adversely Affect the piping plover.